QGNN: Value Function Factorisation with Graph Neural Networks: Experiments

 \textbf{Environment.} While most sufficiently complex multi-agent environments incorporate inter-agent dependencies, it is not always clear how those interactions manifest themselves in the reward function.

-We introduce the Estimate Game, a multi-agent environment which explicitly models interdependent local reward functions.
+In order to analyse the capacity of MARL methods to model these interactions, we introduce the Estimate Game: a multi-agent environment which explicitly models interdependent local reward functions.
 In the game, each of the $n=8$ agents receives a local state $x_i \in [0,1]$ as an observation.
 The agents are also assigned a random graph connectivity with an edge density of 20\%.
 Then, a black-box function of each agent's local state $x_i$ and neighbours' states $x_j \in \mathcal{N}_i$ is used to produce a hidden state for each agent $y_i \in [0,1]$.
-In practice, this black-box function is implemented as \inlineequation[eq:estimate]{$y_i = 2 \left(0.3 (x_i-0.5) + 0.7 \frac{1}{|\mathcal{N}_i|} \sum_{j \in \mathcal{N}_i} (x_j-0.5) \right) + 0.5$}.
+In practice, this black-box function is implemented as \inlineequation[eq:estimate]{$y_i = 2 \left(0.3 (x_i-0.5) + 0.7 \frac{1}{\lvert \mathcal{N}_i \rvert} \sum_{j \in \mathcal{N}_i} (x_j-0.5) \right) + 0.5$}.
+In effect, this formula mixes the local and neighbouring states with weighting $0.3$ and $0.7$ respectively, and doubles the variance of the resulting distribution.
 The goal for each agent is to guess this hidden state $y_i$.
 Each agent has $10$ actions, corresponding to guesses splitting the domain into $10$ intervals $[0,0.1], \dots, [0.9,1]$.
-The local reward for each agent is proportional to the error of the closest value in the predicted interval.
+The local reward for each agent is proportional to the error with respect to the closest value in the predicted interval.
 For example, if the true value is $0.36$, then guessing the interval $[0.3,0.4]$ will earn a reward of $0$, while guessing the interval $[0.5,0.6]$ will incur a reward of $-0.14$.
 Finally, the global reward is calculated by taking the minimum of all of the local rewards.

 The Estimate Game is a useful benchmark because it provably requires coordination to solve, as shown by the explicit dependency on non-local information in eq. \eqref{eq:estimate}.
 This provides complimentary information to environments like Starcraft, in which the optimal policy is assumed to require a complex coordination strategy, but is ultimately unknown.
 While many methods can now solve Starcraft, the Estimate Game serves as an effective stress test to differentiate those methods.